311zzb/gitlet/gitlet-design.md

 4. `public String toString()` Content-addressable overriding `toString()` method.
 5. `public void dump()` Print information of this `Tree` on `System.out`.
 6. `static String mkBlob(String fileName)`
+   Factory method.
 Make a new `Blob` with a designated file.
 Cache it and queue it for writing to filesystem.
+   Special case: adding a file that not exists in the `CWD` means adding it for removal.

 ### GitletTest